Tubbz-alt/vim-gfortran-compiler/README.md

 # Usage
-Clone and add vim-gfortran-compiler to vim's runtimepath or using Vundle Set default compiler based on FileType
+Clone and add vim-gfortran-compiler to vim's runtimepath or using Vundle.
+Set default compiler based on FileType.

 ```vim
 filetype off